 4G coverage sim card for Turkey

 I always ask if there is a 4G connection across the country, just to be sure.
 But when I did that in Turkey they looked like they were offended.
-Sorry guys, some country have no 4G network yet.
-I have traveled around Turkey a little bit and used Turkcell.
-It was just because my Turkish friends recommended me to use this provider as apparently they have the best coverage.
-I just checked it for you and basically all the touristy areas are covered by all 3 of them see the screenshots down below.
+Sorry guys, some countries have no 4G network yet.
+I have traveled around Turkey and used Turkcell just because my Turkish friends recommended me to use this provider as apparently they have the best coverage.
+I just checked it for you on Opensignal.com, the best place to check if a certain area has 4G coverage, and basically all the touristy areas are covered by all 3 of them see the screenshots down below.
 Based upon the network coverage it seems that Vodafone slightly wins the race for the best SIM card for Turkey.
 But there is more...

 4G coverage Turk Telecom